conndots/design-patterns-in-action/README.md

 design-patterns-in-action
 ===============
-Use python to implement classic design patterns in Object-Oriented Programming.
+Use Python/Ruby/Java to implement classic design patterns in Object-Oriented Programming.
 This repository also include some example code snippets borrowed from open source codes in classic python libraries I've read.
 I will update them continually.

 Now, I have updated several design patterns as follows:
 ###Creational Patterns